 The great Cragside cover-up is a collaboration of three creative visions combining art, music and sculpture, intended the re-focus the lens on female history at Cragside.
 The work tells an evocative story of female representation through four immersive installations at Cragside, running from 13 October - 4 November 2018.

 The Cragside cover-up: garden (August-September) highlights the thousands of anonymous women who worked at both the Elswick Works and Cragside over the last one hundred years, through the planting of 4,000 sunflowers in the formal garden

 The Cragside cover-up: sound (1 August-4 November) is an interactive sculptural sound piece.
 Powered by a solar panel on the back, this instrument breathes life and sound into the sunflower display through a synthesiser.
 Tap the sunflowers to make a tune

-The Cragside cover-up: house (13 October-4 November) shines a light on female representation within the house by concealing a selection of masculine artefacts.
-The work explores the way in which women are represented throughout history, giving a voice to some of the lesser told stories of those who helped to shape the house, gardens and estate that we see today
+The Cragside cover-up: house (13 October-4 November) shines a light on female representation within the house by concealing male representation within the house.
+The work explores the way in which women are represented throughout history, encouraging us to notice the absence of the female voice

 The Cragside cover-up: gestures (23 June-4 November) showcases a video that hints to the anonymous women of Cragside through their hand gestures

 Kate Stobbart is an artist from Newcastle upon Tyne, making work with short films, objects, text and live events.
 Her most recent rejections are from from the prestigious British School at Rome (2018), Axis Web Art Award (2017), and Artangel UK (2013).
 This is her first collaboration with Rob Blazey and Harriet Sutcliffe.